darrell-pittman/ttl-simple-cache/README.md

 * ttlSeconds is the life of a key in the cache.
 Keys are invalidated after ttlSeconds expires.
 If cache.get is called for an expired key, a new value will be retrieved.

 #### Methods
-**cleanInterval(cleanIntervalSeconds):**
+**cleanInterval(cleanIntervalSeconds, allowStaleGet):**
-* Sets up a clean interval that will remove expired keys when interval fires every cleanIntervalSeconds.
-Returns 'this' so that a TimeToLive can be setup like: let ttl = new TimeToLive(10).cleanInerval(20)
+* Sets up a clean interval that will remove expired keys when interval fires.
+If allowStaleGet = true, then Cache.get will perform better as it doesn't check if key is expired, however, stale values will be returned between the time that the key expires and when the Clean Interval fires.
+Returns 'this' so that a TimeToLive can be setup like:

+  let ttl = new TimeToLive(10).cleanInterval(20).start(cache).

 **start(cache):**
 * starts monitoring supplied cache for expired keys.
-Returns 'this' so that a TimeToLive can be setup like: let ttl = new TimeToLive(10).cleanInerval(20).start(cache)
+Returns 'this'.

 **stop(cache):**
 * stops monitoring supplied cache for expired keys.
 Returns 'this'.